DpkReach/Spring_BatchProcessor/README.md

 # Spring Batch Demo

 This is a sample Spring Boot application that demonstrates Spring Batch functionality with an in-memory H2 database.
+The input batch file will be processed in batches and the user can also (Create/Edit/Delete/Modify) them from UI

 ## Features